-This book is available in print, and on Hoopla as an ebook and eAudiobook.
+This book is available in the following formats: print, and in ebook and eAudiobook through Hoopla.

 Questions about this program?
 Contact the Germantown 240-777-0110